crazypill/vx8-nmea/README.md

 vx8nmea sketch - translates GPS output to GPS input for Yaesu VX-8 radio.
 Save about $400.

 This sketch is designed to run on a Trinket M0.
-The GPS TX output is connected to the Trinket's RX port and the Trinket's TX port is connected to the radio.
-We ignore the radio's TX.
+The GPS TX output is connected to the Trinket's RX port and the Trinket's TX port is connected to the VX-8 radio.
+We ignore the VX-8 radio's TX output (which it uses to configure the GPS unit.
+The G.top module is already properly configured by default).

 GPS Module is: MTK3339 G.top